Snow storms heading for tri-state as millions travel home from Thanksgiving

-NEW YORK — As Thanksgiving travelers return home Sunday, a powerful storm heading toward the East Coast has left millions under various winter weather alerts.
+NEW YORK — As Thanksgiving travelers return home Sunday, a powerful storm reaching the East Coast has left millions under various winter weather alerts.

-Airlines have delayed flights across the country on what is expected to be the busiest travel day in the US.
+Airlines have delayed or canceled hundreds of flights across the country on what is expected to be the busiest travel day in the US .
 American, Delta and other airlines issued travel waivers for those who want to cancel or change their plans.

-A winter storm that has pounded the Upper Midwest with heavy snow is shifting over to the Northeast, where it will dump more snow mixed with freezing rain, the National Weather Service said.
+A winter storm that has pounded the Upper Midwest with heavy snow is now approaching the Northeast, where it has started dumping more snow mixed with freezing rain, the National Weather Service said.

-The New York City Department of Sanitation issued a snow alert for Sunday as the storm moves toward our area.
+A Winter Weather Advisory is in effect for New York City from 11 a.m. on Monday until 7 a.m. on Tuesday, according to the NWS.

-The alert went into effect at 3 a.m. and allows the department to prepare for a possible response by loading salt spreaders, attaching plows and preparing tire chains and notifying other city agencies, but it does not guarantee snow will fall.
+The New York City Department of Sanitation issued a snow alert for Sunday, allowing the department to prepare for a possible response by loading salt spreaders, attaching plows and preparing tire chains and notifying other city agencies, but it does not guarantee snow will fall.

-NYC could start seeing snow late Sunday morning into early afternoon, changing to rain by mid to late afternoon.
+NYC started seeing snow fall just after 1 p.m.
+Sunday.
+The snow is expected to turn to rain by late afternoon.
 One to 3 inches of snow could accumulate before the precipitation turns into rain, the National Weather Service said.

 The rain will potentially change back into snow Monday afternoon into evening in the NYC and NJ metro area, before ending Tuesday morning.